 While there are many different forms of public transportation in Hong Kong, sometimes a taxi is just the most convenient way.
 The good news is that taxis are plenty in Hong Kong, and they are safe and reputable.
 The government makes it very clear that taxis should not barter for a price, or charge you anything but the standard rates on the meter — which is great, especially for those of us who are used to haggling around Asia for taxis!

 You can flag a taxi down, or stop at one of the many “taxi stands” around town — especially common in touristy and popular areas.
-Many of these taxi stands will also have a sign telling you the approximate amount for popular destinations, such as Central Pier or Causeway Bay.
+Many of these taxi stands will also have a sign telling you the approximate amount for popular destinations, such as Central Pier, Causeway Bay or the many street markets in Hong Kong.
 This way you will know ahead of time what to expect before you board the taxi.